 Welcome to a 3-piece series on the Kraken exchange.
 In this study, we’re going to examine order book depth for every trading pair available on Kraken.
 The other two studies will feature an analysis of bid-ask spreads and slippage.

-This study was created by HodlBot — the world’s smartest cryptocurrency trading bot.
+*This study was created by HodlBot — the world’s smartest cryptocurrency trading bot.
 HodlBot helps cryptocurrency investors automate portfolio creation, indexing, and rebalancing.
 HodlBot is currently available to users on Binance, Kraken, Bittrex, and KuCoin.
 It’s free to try for the first 7 days.
 After that paid subscriptions start at $3/month.

 Kraken is a cryptocurrency exchange that offers fiat to cryptocurrency trading.
 It has grown considerably since its re-branding in 2019.